Integrative Medicine

 Integrative Medicine at Stanford

-Stanford contains an Integrative Medicine Center; hospital-wide functions such as massage and pet therapy; various clinic-specific programs; educators and researchers exploring integrative medicine; and individual practitioners who may be either trained in, or knowledgeable about and open to, various modalities.
+Stanford is home to an Integrative Medicine Center, a pediatric IM fellowship, both adult and pediatric hospital and clinic-specific programs, educators and researchers exploring these concepts, and individual practitioners who may be either trained in, or knowledgeable about and open to, various modalities and the belief in whole person care.

 Using this Website

-The purpose of this website is to gather together in one place an easily accessible snapshot of where to find Integrative Medicine modalities and practitioners/researchers/educators at Stanford Medical Center.
-It will be regularly updated.
-If you find something missing, please contact the webmaster.
+The purpose of this website is to gather in one place an easily accessible snapshot of where to find Integrative Medicine/Whole Person Health services and practitioners/researchers/educators at Stanford Medical Center.
+If you find something missing, please contact us.

 Common Integrative Medicine Modalities